mcsee/Software-Design-Articles/Articles/Theory/What exactly is a name - Part I The Quest/readme.md

 > Always comply with the bijection of our MAPPER.

 This is true in the particular case of names.
-When looking for a responsibility in the real world we will get the function name. then we will assign it to our objects in the computable model.
+When looking for a responsibility in the real-world we will get the function name. then we will assign it to our objects in the computable model.

 ## Context is King